Sport in England: Lacrosse

 Lacrosse in England is played in both the men's (field & indoor) and women's (field) versions of the games and governed by English Lacrosse Association.
 Currently the England men's team are European champions and are ranked fifth in the world.
 The women's team are currently second in Europe (however have won the competition three out of the seven times it has been competed for); they are also ranked fourth in the World (having won silver in both the 1987 and 1991 World Championships).

 England has sent national teams to the Under-19 World Lacrosse Championships.

-As of June 2021, England's Alex Russell was one of two non-North American players on a NCAA Division I roster and the only one to see game action.
+As of June 2021, England's Alex Russell was one of two non-North American players on an NCAA Division I roster and the only one to see game action.
 The graduate midfielder served as a captain for Long Island University, where he appeared in 11 games (10 starts), and recorded 20 points off 15 goals and five assists.
 Russell also scooped up 12 ground balls.